adrianmichel/yloader/README.md

 ## 3rd party components
 ### Libraries
 YLoader uses several 3rd party components, as source code or libraries that need to be downloaded, installed and built separately
-The source code components are already part of the YLoader project, however the libraries and applications need to be downloaded and installed (and libraries built as well) prior to building YLoader.
-Here is the list:
+The source code components are already part of the YLoader project, however the libraries and applications need to be downloaded and installed (and libraries built as well) prior to building YLoader, which is done by the bootstrap.bat script.
+Here is the list of all 3rd party components used:

 Source code
 * **CSettingsDlg**, a settings dialog class: https://www.codeproject.com/articles/1831/csettingsdialog-a-dialog-customizing-your-project